gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 ### Open Issues

-* When resolving the implementation classpath, exclude and/or validate those things provided by the Gradle API, eg the Groovy implementation.
 * `DefaultClassLoaderScope` produces a non-optimal ClassLoader structure when a scope has no local ClassLoaders and a single export URLClassLoader whose parent is the exported ClassLoader of the parent Scope.
 In this case, this export ClassLoader can be used directly as both the local and exported ClassLoader of the current scope.
 This is a common case, where a script has a `buildscript { }` block or a `plugins { }` block with non-declarative plugins only.
 There's a similar problem when a scope has a single local URLClassLoader and